apjyotirmay/battery-monitor/README.md

 ## How to
 Use **start_monitor.sh** to start the script.

+First, mark the file as an executable using commandline
 > chmod +x start_monitor.sh

+Then, start the script.
 > ./start_monitor.sh

 Add this script to autostart, so it is executed every time the user logs in